How does email get hacked? There are several techniques used to gain access to an email account using a password or backdoors.

 For the sake of future use, you can base them on a complex sentence with the first letter of each word serving as a character in the credentials.
 Hackers find it easy to hack email accounts with weak passwords through trial and error techniques.
 There are also several tools available, which use artificial intelligence and machine learning to monitor your activities and match your web activity.
 From such data, black hats can analyze and predict what you are likely to use a password, so up your game.

-6. Using an insecure Wi-Fi network to access your email account
+6. How does email get hacked?
+By using an insecure Wi-Fi network to access your email account

 Hackers easily bypass unsecured Wi-Fi network infrastructure and eavesdrop or intercept the connection to get the password and other valuable information.
 To avoid such incidents, you should only connect your devices to reputable networks that are password protected and can be trusted.
 You can use VPN services such as HMA! or AVG Secure VPN to secure and encrypt your connection.

 Your email can get harvested by scammers if you list it publicly online in places such as blogs, online forums, online ads, and so on.
 For the sake of your security, just don’t list your email address on such platforms.
 Avoid such acts like the plague!

 There you have it, the seven common ways in which your email can be hacked.
 So be woke!.
 Follow the above-stated advice, and it will take you a long way in preventing an email hack from befalling you.